smartmobilefactory/SMF-Fastlane-Commons/README.md

 # Get Started
 The SMF-Fastlane-Commons are a set of all Fastlane lanes we use for our PR checks and builds 👷‍♀️👷‍♂️

 In the 'setup' directory we placed a setup file for every platform.
 In these setup files we put all lanes that are called by Jenkins.
-The defined lanes call the common lanes, which we place in the 'commons' directory.
+The defined lanes call the common tools, which we place in the 'commons' directory.
 There you can find all lanes we use.
 Each lane has it's own directory and a README for better understanding 💡 Platform specific lanes will be subdirectories of the corresponding directory like 'ios'.

 To keep up this structure we follow the following guidelines.